Rich representations and superrigidity

 \begin{proof} By \Cref{richdef}, $\rho$ is a homomorphism with unbounded, Zariski dense image.
-Following Theorem 1.6 and Remark 1.7 of \cite{BFMS}, to prove that there exists a continuous extension ${\widetilde{\rho} : G\to \bfH(k)}$ of $\rho$, it suffices to find \begin{enumerate} \item a noncompact almost-simple, proper subgroup $W \subset G$, \item a $k$-rational faithful, irreducible representation $\bfH(k) \to \SL (V)$ on a finite dimensional $k$-vector space $V$, and \item a $W$-invariant measure $\nu$ on $\Gam \bs (G \times \mathbb{P}(V))$ that projects to Haar measure $\mu_{\Gamma \bs G}$ on $\Gamma \bs G$. \end{enumerate} We now explain how richness implies the existence of (1)-(3), which follows the argument given in \cite[\S 3]{BFMS} in a similar context.
+Following Theorem 1.6 and Remark 1.7 of \cite{BFMS}, to prove that there exists a continuous extension ${\widetilde{\rho} : G\to \bfH(k)}$ of $\rho$, it suffices to find \begin{enumerate} \item a noncompact almost-simple, proper subgroup $W \subset G$, \item a $k$-rational faithful, irreducible representation $\bfH \to \SL (V)$ on a finite dimensional $k$-vector space $V$, and \item a $W$-invariant measure $\nu$ on $\Gam \bs (G \times \mathbb{P}(V))$ that projects to the Haar measure $\mu_{\Gamma \bs G}$ on $\Gamma \bs G$. \end{enumerate} We now explain how richness implies the existence of (1)-(3), which follows the argument given in \cite[\S 3]{BFMS} in a similar context.

-Recall that by hypothesis, $S_{\Gamma}$ contains infinitely many maximal totally geodesic subspaces $S_{\Gam_i}$.
+Recall that by hypothesis, $S_{\Gamma}$ contains infinitely many distinct maximal totally geodesic subspaces $S_{\Gam_i}$.
 Passing to a subsequence, we assume they are of the same type (in the sense described in this section).
 This defines a sequence of homogeneous, $W$-ergodic measures $\{\mu_i\}$ with $\mathrm{supp}(\mu_i)\neq \Gam \bs G$ for which $\mu_i \to \mu_{\Gam \bs G}$, where $W \subset G$ is a fixed proper subgroup generated by unipotent elements.
 This provides the $W$ in item (1) above.